 Overcome Your TMJ Pain

 Discomfort related to your TMJ may be easily treatable, but it can also be indicative of serious health problems.
 If you experience any of the signs that may indicate TMJ dysfunction, schedule an appointment with your dentist as soon as possible.
 Jeffrey D. Clark, DDS, is a highly trained dentist with substantial experience diagnosing and treating TMJ problems.
-Schedule your appointment with Dr. Clark at Scottsdale Dental Excellence today by calling us at 480 585 1853.
+Schedule your appointment with Dr. Clark at Scottsdale Cosmetic Dentistry Excellence today by calling us at 480 585 1853.